superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 Using Nexmo's APIs, you can provide each participant in a call with a temporary number that masks their real number.
 Each caller sees only the temporary number for the duration of the call.
 When there is no further need for them to communicate, the temporary number is revoked.

 You can download the source code from our [GitHub repo](https://github.com/Nexmo/node-voice-proxy).

-## In this use case

-This use case shows you how to implement the idea described in [Private Voice Communication use case](https://www.nexmo.com/use-cases/private-voice-communication/).
-It teaches you how to build a voice proxy using Nexmo's [Node Server SDK](https://github.com/Nexmo/nexmo-node), using virtual numbers to hide the real phone numbers of the participants.

 ## Prerequisites